chrisjberry/datafluencyCB/docs/01_simple_regression.md

 anxiety scores.
 The regression equation was "Predicted anxiety score = 5.59 + 0.13(screen time)", indicating that every hour of screen time use was associated with an increase in 0.13 in the anxiety score.
-Screen time explained 1.30% of the variance in anxiety score (adjusted R^2^ value).
+Screen time explained only a small proportion of the variance in anxiety score, adjusted R^2^ value = 1.30%.
 The Bayes factor, comparing the model against an intercept-only model, was BF ~10~ = 4.47, indicating moderate evidence for the model, with it being over four times more likely than an intercept-only model.
 :::